Claudine Hermann: Activism

 Alongside her research into condensed matter, Hermann worked to make the environment better for women physicists.
 In 1999 she was appointed to the European Union Helsinki Group on women and science, and remained a member until 2006.
-She co-founded the platform Femme & Sciences with Huguette Delavault in 2000.
-She was a member of the expert group who produced the ETAN report on women in academia for the European Union in 2000.
-Hermann was also the President of Honour of the European Platform of Women Scientists.
+She co-founded the platform Femmes et Sciences with Huguette Delavault in 2000.
+She was a member of the expert group who produced the European Technology Assessment Network (ETAN) report on women in academia - Science Policies in the European Union: promoting excellence through mainstreaming gender equality - for the European Union in 2000.